VisaLobby

 Why is it that more students are choosing work-related visas?

-The rise is attributed to the availability of avenues like skilled worker and graduate visas and labour shortages in industries like social care.
-These choices give students the chance to stay and work in the UK.
+The rise is attributed to the availability of avenues such as skilled worker and graduate visas, as well as labour shortages in industries like social care.
+These choices provide students with the opportunity to stay and work in the UK.

 How has the UK government handled this matter?